The Spessart Inn: Release

 The Spessart Inn premiered on 15 January 1958 at the Gloria-Palast in Berlin.

 The film was entered into the 1958 Cannes Film Festival and nominated for the Palme d'Or.

 Kurt Hoffmann's The Haunted Castle and Glorious Times at the Spessart Inn were sequels of a sort to this film.

 Reception

 The Filmbewertungsstelle awarded the film Prädikat: Wertvoll.
 It also received the Ernst-Lubitsch-Award in 1958.
 In 1960 it was awarded a "Bambi" for "Artistically Best Film of the Year" and in 1961 the Preis der deutschen Filmkritik for "Best Film".

 Liselotte Pulver received the Filmband in Silber for "Best Actress" at the Deutscher Filmpreis in 1958 for her role as Franziska.

 The Lexikon des internationalen Films calls the film "a colourful, delightfully spooky and cheerful film with a parodistic touch".

-More recently, theatres in several towns in Germany, including Mespelbrunn, Fulda or Donauwörth have staged plays/musicals that were based on the film or at least included some of the elements it had added to Hauff's original story.
+More recently, theatres in several towns in Germany, including Mespelbrunn, Fulda or Donauwörth have staged plays/musicals based on the film or at least including some of the elements added to Hauff's original story.